Lightnet/bes-threejs/readme.md

 To develop open world 3D model editor for game master and freedom to craft objects and script them.(Idea)

+Required:
+ * nodejs 7.0.0
+ * MongoDB

+Notes:
+ * Working in progress on gunDB with mongoDB for editor testing and game play builds.

 Atom.io Editor packages helper:
  * bottom-dock
  * gulp-manager